TobikoData/sqlmesh/docs/concepts/models/overview.md

 WHERE
   ds BETWEEN @start_ds AND @end_ds
 ```
 When SQLMesh incrementally inserts data for a partition, it will overwrite any existing data in that partition.
 For engines that support partitions, it will use an `INSERT OVERWRITE` query.
-For other engines that do not, it will first delete the data in the partition before inserting.
+For engines that do not, it will first delete the data in the partition before inserting.

 ### Format string configuration
-The format string tells SQLMesh how your dates are formatted so it can compare start and end dates correctly.
-You can configure a project wide default format in your project configuration.
-A time column format string declared in a model will override the project wide default.
+The format string tells SQLMesh how your dates are formatted in order to compare start and end dates correctly.
+You can configure a project-wide default format in your project configuration.
+A time column format string declared in a model will override the project-wide default.
 If the model uses a different dialect than the rest of your project, the format string will be automatically transpiled to the model dialect with SQLGlot.
 SQLMesh will use
 `%Y-%m-%d` as the default if no default time column format is configured.

 ## Advanced usage